repository-service-tuf/repository-service-tuf/docs/source/devel/design.rst

    * RSTUF is easy to deploy.

-   * RSTUF has API first design.
+   * RSTUF has API-first design.

-     - RSTUF is language agnostic, making any language use/integrate easily.
+     - RSTUF is language agnostic, allowing any programming language integration

    * RSTUF is process agnostic.

-     - Adding/removing artifacts goes with the existing releasing/publishing
+     - Add/Remove artifacts doesn't interfere with the existing organization release/publish processes.
-       process.

    * RSTUF focuses on scalability and Metadata consistency.